About The Honor Bound Initiative

 Restoring Our Purpose.

-The Honor Bound Initiative will shine a bright light on the administration of donations to The Ohio State University, highlighting instances of spending donor money that donors did not approve and exposing waste and abuse.
+The Honor Bound Initiative will shine a bright light on the administration of donations to Ohio’s state universities, highlighting instances of spending donor money that donors did not approve and exposing waste and abuse.
 It is only through absolute transparency and unwavering accountability that true and lasting change can occur.

-It is our goal that no other donor enters into an endowment agreement with OSU without knowing how OSU really spends your endowment funds.
+It is our goal that no other donor enters into an endowment agreement with a state university without knowing how that university really spends your endowment funds.

 These agreements are contracts; a university’s promises about how it will spend an endowment’s funds induce the benefactor to sign the agreement and then provide the funds.
 Ohio’s public universities spend tens of millions of dollars of privately-endowed funds each year to pay their “advancement” staffs’ salaries and to entertain wealthy alums to coax them into establishing new endowments.